 Botulinum Toxin or Botox

-Used since the 1970s by our neurologist colleagues for problems such as cervical dystonia or muscular spasticity, as well as by ophthalmologists for blepharospasm or strabismus, the use of botulinum toxin in the treatment of wrinkles was approved in 1989 in the United States and in 2004 in Europe.
+Used since the 1970s by our neurology colleagues for problems such as cervical dystonia or muscle spasticity, and by ophthalmologists for blepharospasm or strabismus, the use of botulinum toxin in wrinkle treatment was approved in 1989 in the United States and in 2004 in Europe.

-Repeated contractions of the mimetic muscles contribute to wrinkle formation.
+Repeated contractions of the facial expression muscles contribute to the formation of wrinkles.
 These wrinkles are always perpendicular to the action of these muscles.

-Botulinum toxin is an active substance (natural protein obtained from a bacterium: a gram-positive anaerobic bacillus of the genus Clostridium) that locally reduces the contractile capacity of the muscle via an action blocking the release of the neurotransmitter at the neuromuscular junction (a light chain of toxin blocks the release of the neurotransmitter by cleaving SNAP-25).
+Botulinum toxin is an active substance (a natural protein obtained from a bacterium: a gram-positive anaerobic bacillus, of the genus Clostridium) that locally reduces the contractile capacity of the muscle by blocking the release of the neurotransmitter at the neuromuscular junction (a light chain of toxin blocks neurotransmitter release by cleaving SNAP-25).

-The absence of muscle contraction leads to a reduction or even disappearance of expressive wrinkles and, ultimately, to smoothing and rejuvenation of the skin of the face three to four days after injection.
+The absence of muscle contraction leads to a reduction or even disappearance of expression lines and, ultimately, to smoothing and rejuvenation of the facial skin three to four days after injection.

-The re-innervation of the muscle occurs by the regrowth of nerve endings after three to four months.
-This is why the injection must be repeated every three to four months, in the first year and every six to seven months thereafter.
+Re-innervation of the muscle occurs as nerve endings grow back after three to four months.
+This is why injections should be repeated every three to four months, the first year and then every six to seven months thereafter.

-The best indications are the expressive wrinkles of the upper third of the face giving a tired, sad or severe look to your face
+The best indications are the expression wrinkles of the upper third of the face giving a tired, sad or severe appearance to your face

 - Forehead wrinkles